Last updated on January 14th, 2025

 - Head out to the Texas Hill Country to hike at the state parks.
 Some our favorite state parks are Enchanted Rock, McKinney Falls (close to downtown), and Pedernales Falls State Park.

-- Explore the cute town and wineries in Fredericksburg.
+- Explore both the cute town and wineries in Fredericksburg.
 Duchman Family Winery is a popular choice!

 - Visit breweries and distilleries.
 For breweries, a lot of our friends love Jester King Brewery, which is about 30 minutes outside of town.
 For distilleries, Deep Eddy Vodka is a local Austin brand with tours and a tasting room out in the hill country.
 There are a ton of other breweries and distilleries closer to town too!